NPS – Net Promoter Score – How happy are your customers?

 Looking for more than a basic website?
 Adding more features and functionality will add to your website cost, but they can make the difference between getting customers or getting people to go elsewhere.
 Here’s a quick list of some of the extra features you can get on your site:

 Even with the relatively tame experience we had in NZ, online sales are still up massively.
-In-store retails sales in June dropped for the first time in over a decade, and at a sharp 15 per cent too.
+In-store retails sales in June dropped for the first time in over a decade.
+And at a sharp 15 percent too.
 At the same time, online sales rose 20 per cent in NZ.
 While we hopefully won’t have another lockdown situation, being able to sell online keeps you going in case there’s a disruption to normal business practices.
 If you have set prices and can sort out shipping, we highly recommend selling online!

 eCommerce websites are websites that have the functionality to sell online.
 They’re quite a bit more complicated to build as it’s very important payment is effective, secure, and goes where it’s supposed to!
 Products also have to be added and organised, with descriptions and imagery to accompany them.
 Getting a professionally-built basic eCommerce site starts at around $5000.

-For the next level up, a custom-built eCommerce site gives you a unique design, any features that you can think of, and detailed measurement reports using platforms like eCommerce reports on Google Analytics.
+For the next level up, a custom-built eCommerce site gives you a unique design, any features that you can think of.
+And detailed measurement reports using platforms like eCommerce reports on Google Analytics.
 A custom-built eCommerce is ideal for larger inventories or businesses that sell several thousand dollars worth of product online each month.
 Because of all of the extra work and testing, custom-built eCommerce sites start at around $8000.

 We recommend going with a custom eCommerce site if it makes sense for your business.
 A custom eCommerce site can use any payment method you want, any sales process you want, and can integrate with in-store stock.
 Everything can be automated except for packing the item up and getting it off for shipping.
 Not only is this a huge time-saver, but it works to sell for you night and day, 365 days a year!